How Do Cigarette Filters Actually Work? A Complete Guide

 The Basics: What Is Cigarette Tar?

-Modern filters are designed to capture these particles before they reach your lungs.
+Modern filters are designed to capture these particles before they pass through the filter.
 But not all filters are equally effective.

 Stage 1: Mechanical Filtration (Acetate Core)

 However, the smallest tar particles (ultrafine PM2.5) pass straight through standard acetate filters.
-These are the most dangerous particles because they penetrate deep into lung tissue.
+These are the finest particles because they are the smallest in the filtration challenge.

 Stage 2: Activated Carbon Adsorption